proxv/qlive/gems/qlive-rspec/README.md

 this gem will let you run your qlive tests in both a browser and headlessly as an rspec example/test.

-Qlive-rspec has relatively heavy dependencies: virtual X11 frame buffer, headless webkit, capybara, and rspec.
-If this doesn't work for you, it should be possible to incorporate your qlive tests into other automated testing or continuous integration enviornments (eg, with a selenium-related library.)

-## Headless Webkit
+## Installation

-* Install webkit-qt and xvfb on your system.
-Eg:
-<pre>sudo aptitude install libqt4-dev xvfb</pre>

-note: See [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) and [headless](https://github.com/leonid-shevtsov/headless) gems for more detailed instructions.
+### PhantomJS and Poltergeist

+Qlive-rspec depends on the [Poltergeist gem](https://github.com/jonleighton/poltergeist), which uses [PhantomJS](http://phantomjs.org/) as its headless webkit browser.

+You will need to install PhantomJS.
+Up-to-date binaries are usually available for [download](http://phantomjs.org/download.html) so it is a pretty easy install.

+### Gemfile

-* Add qlive-rails and qlive-rspec to your Gemfile as follows:
+Add poltergeist, qlive-rails, and qlive-rspec to your Gemfile as follows:

     ```ruby
     group :test, :development do